Lastaapps/bc_thesis_code/README.md

 in which you can see how we run and analyze our benchmarks.
 You can also run them yourself.
 The interface of our code is also described in the notebooks, mainly in `NAC_presentation.ipynb`.

-The repository was started as a fork of [PyRigi](https://github.com/PyRigi/PyRigi) since we aim the code to be eventually incorporated into PyRigi.

 ## Setup

 Python 3.12 is required.